 2. Your LMS cannot effectively monitor student engagement and performance

 Analytics capabilities in your LMS should help you measure student engagement and connect it to product adoption, customer health, retention, and renewals.
 Robust analytics can also elucidate the strengths and weaknesses of your training content and drive business insights.
-If your LMS isn’t collecting student data or isn’t offering a user-friendly means of accessing and analyzing that data, it is stifling the growth of your program.
+If your LMS isn’t collecting student data or offering a user-friendly means of accessing and analyzing that data, it stifles your program’s growth.

 In particular, analyzing how students interact with your content (i.e. how long and how often courses are accessed, the length of time videos are watched, and performance on assessments) enable you to identify trends and create more effective lessons.
 These metrics can also help you assess if your program is reaching the right people and if the content is engaging.
 You can then accordingly adapt your marketing tactics and the creation of new resources and courses.